 To configure the blog homepage in Shopify:

-1. Go to Apps > Magefan Blog > Configuration and find the Blog Index Page section at the top.
+1. Go to Apps > Magefan Blog > Configuration > Blog Index Page and click on the Edit blog index page link.

 2. Give your blog a Title and Description that will be displayed on the frontend.